masoudcharkhabi/ML-from-Expert-Preferences/README.md

 conda install pytorch torchvision torchaudio -c pytorch
 ```

-After installing PyTorch, install the remaining dependencies from your requirements.txt:
+After installing PyTorch, install the remaining dependencies from your requirements.txt (This will install transformers and huggingface_hub):
 ```
-pip install -r requirements.txt
+pip3 install -r requirements.txt
-This will install transformers and huggingface_hub.
 ```

 3) Activate the conda package and environment manager: